 Wishing you had a crystal ball that showed you what 2019 will bring?
 Well, we can’t help you with that, but we have collected a few tech trends that we think will have a big impact in the coming year.
 And since we’re in the business of providing guidance for our customers, we couldn’t help but offer a few opinions as well.

-89% of companies expect their IT budgets to grow or stay steady in 2019.
+- 89 percent of companies expect their IT budgets to grow or stay steady in 2019.
 The top factor cited was the need to upgrade outdated IT infrastructure.
-(Spiceworks)

 Our view: We’re at a critical point in the evolution of IT infrastructure.
 New applications are being designed with a cloud-first mindset.
 However, given that the lifespan of a mission-critical application can be ten-fifteen years or more, many businesses are still using legacy systems that aren’t designed for the cloud.
 We can help you assess the benefit of migrating these systems to the cloud as well as help you choose the best methods for migration and the best cloud environment for your workloads.

-40% of IT decision-makers have migrated applications or data that were primarily part of a public cloud environment to an on-premises or private cloud solution in the last year.
-(IDC)
+- 40 percent of IT decision-makers have migrated applications or data primarily part of a public cloud environment to an on-premises or private cloud solution in the last year.

-The majority (68.6%) of business leaders feel the risk to business continuity and operations is increasing, and cybersecurity was seen as the top driver.
-(Forrester Research)
+- The majority, 68.6 percent, of business leaders feel the risk to business continuity and operations is increasing, and cybersecurity was seen as the top driver.

-Only 55% of business leaders say they are “prepared” or very prepared” for a disaster.
-(Forrester Research)
+- Only 55 percent of business leaders say they are “prepared” or very prepared” for a disaster.

-78% of IT workers consider their job stressful.
-(ComputerWorld)
+- 78 percent of IT workers consider their job stressful.

-28% of data breaches are caused by human error.
-(Ponemon Institute)
+- 28 percent of data breaches are caused by human error.

-30% of executives are outsourcing management of their organization’s infrastructure and application portfolio.
-This percentage is expected to rise to 41% over the next five years.
-(IDC)
+- 30 percent of executives are outsourcing the management of their organization’s infrastructure and application portfolio.
+This percentage is expected to rise to 41 percent over the next five years.